Convergence rates for loop-erased random walk and other Loewner curves: Mapping to

 Similar uniform estimates, but of H\"older type, and corresponding versions of Lemma~\ref{dec15.1} (stated again below) hold if $D$ is assumed to be a quasidisk.
-Indeed, the uniformizing conformal map and its inverse are then H\"older continuous on a neighborhood of $\partial D$ with an exponent depending only on $A$; see \cite{Pom92}.
-From \eqref{kellogg} we immediately get the required control over distortion of annuli up to constants on sufficiently large scales.
-We can now prove Lemma~\ref{dec15.1} which we state again: \begin{Lemma} Suppose $D \ni 0$ is a simply connected domain Jordan domain with $C^{1+\alpha}$ boundary.
-Let $D_n$ be the $n^{-1} \ZZ^2$ grid domain approximation of $D$ and let $\gamma_n$ be a Loewner curve in $D_n$ connecting $\partial D_n$ with $0$.
-There is a constant $c$ depending only on $\alpha$ and the diameter of $D$ such that the following holds.
-Set $0< r <1/2$ and $d_n=n^{-r}$ and let $\eta^{(n)}(d_n; D_n)$ be the tip structure modulus for $\gamma_n$ in $D_n$.
-Then for all $n$ sufficiently large the tip structure modulus for $\psi_n(\gamma_n)$ in $\mathbb{D}$ satisfies
+Indeed, the uniformizing conformal map and its inverse are then H\"older continuous on a~neighborhood of $\partial D$ with an exponent depending only on $A$; see \cite{Pom92}.
+From~(\ref{kellogg}), we immediately get the required control over distortion of annuli up to constants on sufficiently large scales.
+We can now prove Lemma~\ref{dec15.1} which we state again.